robertzhidealx/cs466-project/README.md

 much!

 ## Achievements

 - Crawling is optimized to ensure no duplicate access, and in-domain search is ensured so we get info only from our desired websites.

 - Information extraction is engineered to accurately access desired information from JHU websites, increasing efficiency and accuracy for JHU related searches.

-- Queue and stack strategies for crawling is implemented, so user could use different crawling strategies corresponding to different websites.
+- Queue and stack strategies for crawling are implemented, so user could use different crawling strategies corresponding to different websites.
+For both implementations, we skip certain subtrees of pages due to their not offering much useful articles to users.
+And for a similar reason, we do not weight pages based on i.e. the number of slashes in their URL since this can lead to either mostly higher-level pages (non-articles) getting retrieved first (thus slow to get to articles) or pages that are too specific (also non-articles).

 - Our web interface is modern and well-designed, providing users with a range of options to facilitate deriving the most relevant pages.
 Pages retrieved are